springernature/thundermole/README.md

 ```

-Building ThunderMole-Compatible APIs
+Building Thundermole-Compatible APIs
 ------------------------------------

-In order for ThunderMole to be able to communicate with your API, you'll need to follow the [API Specification](/docs/API-Specification.md).
+In order for Thundermole to be able to communicate with your API, you'll need to follow the [API Specification](/docs/API-Specification.md).

 Testing